Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 - `saved_models/<model_name>`: Each checkpoint is saved as `csp.<tag>.ckpt`.
 Load a pretrained model by specifying `<tag>`
 - `log/<model_name>`: Log folder for tensorboard.
 Launch tensorboard by running `tensorboard --logdir=log`

-# Preparing Data
+# Data Preparation

-Default loader will load data from one single file with following syntax
+Default loader will load data from one single file with following syntax (you can define your own inputting method in `src/datasets`)

 ```
 <path_to_audio_file> <sequence_of_target_labels>